kiran-brahma/obsidan/content/Linkedin/starting-a-business.md

 draft: false
 ---

-So you've got a brilliant [[a-simple-guide-for-validating-new-business-ideas|business idea and keen to build it]] on the side.
+So you've got a brilliant [[Blog/a-simple-guide-for-validating-new-business-ideas|business idea and keen to build it]] on the side.
 Your basic product or service is ready and even obtained a few paying customers.
 Now most would jump straight to start a Private Limited form.
 But is this the best way forward?

 There's a simpler way to start:
 - Consider a proprietorship (for solo ventures) or a partnership (for a team of 2 or more)